What Are the Effects of Sleeping With Your Dog in Bed?

 There are pros and cons of sleeping with your dog — for both of you.

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

 Watching dogs sleep — limbs akimbo, eyebrows twitching, paws paddling in a dreamland chase — is one of the joys of living with them.
 Another is the coziness of sharing your bed with them.
-Many people share a bed with their dogs, whether for emotional comfort, warmth (you’ve heard the expression “three-dog night,” right?), or because the bed is their go-to spot.
+Many people share a bed with their dogs, whether for emotional comfort, warmth (the expression “three-dog night” has real meaning!), or because the bed is their go-to spot.
 Yet, while it makes people happy, you might wonder if it’s something you should actually be doing.

 Should you let your dog sleep with you?